AnubRai/Information-Architecture/M10_Assignment/README.md

-# Information-Architecture
+# M10 Assingment
 This is a GitHub repo for Information Architecture (DAV-6100).
+This repository contains materials for the M10 assignment, which includes an images folder and a scripts folder.
+The images folder contains screenshots of the completed assignment that serve as proof of completion.
+Meanwhile, the scripts folder contains Python scripts required for the assignment.
+Together, these materials provide everything necessary for completing the M10 assignment.